« BackWebGL Gray-Scott Explorer (2012)mrob.comSubmitted by joebig 2 months ago

-• gnramires 2 days ago
+• gnramires 2 months ago

 Nice!
 I wonder if there are studies of Turing completeness for those systems?

-• danwills a day ago
+• danwills 2 months ago

 I've wondered that too!
 Uskate world has some features that are a bit like GOL gliders/spaceships, and I found some settings that I thought were a bit reminiscent of GOL on an extension I did to Gray Scott to add coupled 'history' and 'wave' reagents to it: